NilPointer-Software/bdfd-wiki/src/guides/buttons.md

 $removeButtons[message ID]
 ```
 ## Parameters
-- `message ID`: Removes buttons from the provided message ID.
+- `message ID`: Removes buttons from the message with the provided ID.
 It's important to note that provided message ID author **has to** be the bot.
 ## Example
 ```
 $nomention